eidlyn/kte/README.md

 kte
 ===

-This is the Kernel Terminal Editor (KTE) aka "Katie"
+This is the Kernel Terminal Editor (KTE) aka "Katy"